 This accordion is also suitable for musicians of all skill levels as its an easy instrument to operate and feels absolutely great to play.
 You won’t find a much more comfortable accordion than this.

-Overall, if you’re looking an affordable and well-balanced accordion, the Fever F3112 is another great choice that will be sure to please.
+Overall, if you’re looking for an affordable, well-balanced accordion, the Fever F3112 is another great choice that will be sure to please.

 This “Directly Cheap” brand diatonic accordion is another great option for beginners.
 This instrument takes the fourth place on our list.
 While it may leave a little wanting for advanced players, it’s a great option for beginners due to its great mix of quality and affordability.
 As should be expected from the brand name, this is the cheapest option on our list.